TuwaIO/nova-uikit/packages/nova-transactions/README.md

 ## 🚀 Getting Started

-To use this library, you must render the `<NovaProvider />` component at a high level in your application and pass the state and actions from your Pulsar store to it as props.
+To use this library, you must render the `<NovaTransactionsProvider />` component at a high level in your application and pass the state and actions from your Pulsar store to it as props.

 Here is a complete example of a `src/providers/index.tsx` file that configures the entire system.